1st Avenue Improvements

 1st Avenue Improvements: 6th Street to 9th Street

-1st Avenue between 6th Street and 9th Street will undergo total reconstruction in 2018.
+1st Avenue between 6th Street and 9th Street is undergoing total reconstruction in 2018.
 This is the final section of 1st Avenue that needs to be improved south of Interstate 80.

 After work is complete, this stretch of 1st Avenue will feature: